apache/airflow/docs/apache-airflow-providers-amazon/example-dags.rst

     specific language governing permissions and limitations
     under the License.

-Example DAGs
+Example Dags
 ============

-You can learn how to use Amazon AWS integrations by analyzing the source code of the example DAGs:
+You can learn how to use Amazon AWS integrations by analyzing the source code of the example Dags:

 * `Amazon AWS <https://github.com/apache/airflow/tree/providers-amazon/|version|/tests/system/providers/amazon/aws>`__